cuccurese2010/Local-AI-Stack-llama.cpp/README.md

 The Local AI Stack is pre-configured to communicate with the Stable Diffusion Stack using the host.docker.internal gateway.

 Image API: http://host.docker.internal:7860/sdapi/v1

-LLM API: Ensure your llama.cpp is running on the host at port 8080.